SRNV/Ogone/src/docs/async.README.md

 _in any Component_

 Waiting for the resolution of the AC.
-Then is a mixed feature/case, it means that it requires the name of case taht we will use after the resolution of the component.
+Then is a mixed feature/case, it means that it requires the name of case that you will use after the resolution of the component.
 Use `--then` like in JS:
 ```typescript
 // Ogone use this component as 'async-component'